ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/ipfailover.md

 							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 						* `matchLabels` (object)
 							* description: MatchLabels ensures an object with matching labels is selected.
+				* `index` (integer)
+					* description: Index is referring to the IP index retrieved from the IPBlock.
+Index is starting from 0.
+				* `ipBlockId` (string)
+					* description: IPBlockID is the ID of the IPBlock on which the resource will be created.
+It needs to be provided via directly or via reference.
+					* format: uuid
 			* required properties:
 				* `index`
 * `lanConfig` (object)